Konbecoding/CfKondFinalV2/README.md

 ## Build & Deployment

 Make sure that you have installed all the prerequisites listed above and download or clone the repository.
-After that open your IDE and type “./gradlew build” in the terminal in order to build a launchable .JAR file, after making sure that it has been created in the “build/libs” directory type “docker-compose up” in the terminal, open any preferred browser and navigate to http://localhost:8080 in order to access the application.
+After that open the project in your IDE and type “./gradlew build” in the terminal in order to build a launchable .JAR file, after making sure that it has been created in the “build/libs” directory type “docker-compose up” in the terminal, open any preferred browser and navigate to http://localhost:8080 in order to access the application.